 Asian Development Bank (ADB) is an international development finance institution headquartered in Manila, Philippines and is composed of 67 members, 48 of which are from the Asia and Pacific region.
-ADB's mission is to reduce poverty and promote sustainable economic growth in the region.
-ADB's main instruments for helping its developing member countries are policy dialogue, loans, equity investments, guarantees, grants, and technical assistance.
+ADB is committed to achieving a prosperous, inclusive, resilient, and sustainable Asia and the Pacific, while sustaining its efforts to eradicate extreme poverty.
+ADB combines finance, knowledge, and partnerships to fulfill its expanded vision under its Strategy 2030.

 ADB only hires nationals of its 67 members.

 The position is assigned in the Risk Policy and Infrastructure Division (RMPI) within the Office of Risk Management (ORM).
 ORM is responsible for ensuring that ADB's goal of poverty alleviation is sustainable through (i) safeguarding ADB's rating, (ii) advising Board and Management on risk issues, and (iii) promoting a strong risk culture.